 - Gary Williford, who retired from the University of Tennessee-Knoxville in 2006, but continued to attend the Southeastern University Printing and Digital Managers Conference (SUPDMC) until 2018, to share his vast knowledge with his in-plant peers.

 - J.T.
-Sarantakos, who passed along his love of printing as a graphic arts instructor for many years (including to his son John, now head of the University of Oklahoma’s in-plant) before taking over as director of Central Missouri State University's in-plant.
+Sarantakos, who passed along his love of printing as a graphic arts instructor for many years (including to his son John, former head of the University of Oklahoma’s in-plant) before taking over as director of Central Missouri State University's in-plant.
 I can still hear his distinct, gravelly voice clear as day.

 - Brian Wadell, a kind, customer-oriented manager who worked tirelessly to improve his in-plant at the University of California, Davis, and was always happy to share his knowledge with fellow managers.